GrumpyCockatiel/Raydreams.MiniServer/README.md

 # C# Mini Web Server

 Make your own little C# .NET Core web server.
-This is academic and just for fun but you could use it to return files of **any** type back to you from a server, like say your own little encrypted server.
+This is useful when you need to spawn an in-app server to listen to redirects on localhost.

+The primary use cases are:

+* intercepting redirects from an OAuth Callback
+* serving your own custom files like custom encrypted files

 It only supports a single web site hosted in some local folder.
-However, it's really meant to intercept custom routes like an OAuth Callback.

-This is useful when you need to spawn an in-app server to listen to redirects on localhost.

 You can subclass it to add custom route handlers for specific callback URLs as shown in this example.

-For now it only handles custom routes, HTML files, CSS, and basic images.
+For now it only handles custom routes, HTML files, CSS, JSON, and basic images.

 You can add in Markdown support (demo included) to serve Markdown as HTML using something like **Markdig**.

-I'll add JavaScript support soon.

 ## nuget